BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/gpu_hardware_acc/gpu_inference/_index.md

 The above pip command will pull in all the required CUDA libraries and cuDNN in Python wheel format from PyPI because they are dependencies of the TensorRT Python wheel.
 Also, it will upgrade tensorrt to the latest version if you had a previous version installed.

-If you want to access TensorRT C++ APIs, it's recommened to install TensorRT by `.tar` file or `.deb`, `.rpm` package.
+If you want to access TensorRT C++ APIs, it's recommended to install TensorRT by `.tar` file or `.deb`, `.rpm` package.
 For more information, please refer to the official documentation: https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing

 ### Build a TensorRT engine

 Before you use TensorRT, you should build an engine from a trained model.
-There're many ways to do it.
+There are many ways to do it.
 You can see more details from the official [document](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html).
 In our examples, we introduce our commands to build the two engines.

 For face detection example:
 ```